|

 broke out of the haze.
 The water cleared dramatically... and spread below us,

 as far as we could see, was the spectral wreck of the Chester Poling.
+Approaching from the stern, it looks like she's under way.

 Upright and nearly intact, the Poling sits on a white sand bottom in 90 feet